-Maybe you own a piece of electronics from your childhoodo, that once had a pristine white color, but turned yellow over the years it sat in your attic.
+Maybe you still have some electronics from your childhood, that once rocked a pristine white color, but turned yellow over the years, as it sat in your attic.
 Retro collectors are all too familiar with this phenomenon, from Gameboy, to Nintendo, to Playstation and so on.

 We're dealing with chemicals here.
 Don't do anything stupid, wear gloves, protect your eyes, etc. By following this guide, you take full responsibility for your actions and well within the legal bounds of wherever you are.
 Stay safe!

 Step 1: Science!

 This is secondary information on the source of the yellowing effect.
 If you're not interested and want to get to work, skip ahead to the next step!

 What’s the science behind this?